 NOTE: RSTP must be disabled in order to use the Trunking Feature.
-N-RingTM Managers cannot have trunking enabled.

 A maximum of 4 ports of the same speed can constitute a valid trunk.

 Only 1 Trunk per switch can be created.

 All trunk ports must be at the same speed and duplex mode.
 If a port is not linked, there could be difficulty as to similar speed and duplex mode.
 It is best to hard code speed and duplex mode for each trunking link, at both ends.